Hack your process and achieve your writing goals in this 2-week workshop with NYT bestselling author Gwenda Bond

 Where: Online — Available everywhere!

 Have you struggled with setting writing goals and achieving them?
 Changing your approach to better match your unique process and work through challenges mentally up front can be a gamechanger.
 In this two-week workshop, we'll go through a series of questions and exercises that will help you set writing goals and make a plan that will see them to completion.
-We will discuss: how to understand and accept your writing process, since the best goals from an honest understanding of this, the most important thing in your toolkit; how to identify and address challenges to meeting your goals; the principles for setting realistic larger goals and then setting the microgoals to get you over the finish line.
+We will discuss: how to understand and accept your writing process, since the best goals come from an honest understanding of this, the most important thing in your toolkit; how to identify and address challenges to meeting your goals; the principles for setting realistic larger goals and then setting the microgoals to get you over the finish line.
 We’ll also cover how to know when to move on from a project or change a goal (and forgiving yourself when that happens), the role of identifying dreams and career milestones you'd like to reach, and how those differ from goals within your control.

 Participants may have a goal or goals in mind or develop them as the class progresses.